30+ Streaming Services50+ Countries30+ Platform Guides

 Sports broadcasting rights are sold territory by territory, with prices reflecting local purchasing power, competitive bidding, and market maturity.
 The result: identical live sports coverage can cost 10-25x more in one country than another.
 A Premier League match that costs £50+/month to watch in the UK costs $10.99/month in the US and ~$2.50/month in India.

-This isn't a glitch — it's the economics of territorial licensing working exactly as designed.
-Rights holders maximize revenue by charging what each market will bear.
+This isn't a glitch.
+It's territorial licensing working exactly as designed.
+Rights holders charge what each market will bear.
 Wealthy markets pay premium prices while emerging markets get discount rates.
-The same match, the same broadcast, vastly different prices.
+Same match, same broadcast, very different prices.

-The VPN sports arbitrage opportunity exploits this gap by subscribing to cheaper international services.
-The savings can be extreme: NBA League Pass costs $18/year from India versus $200/year in the US.
+The VPN sports arbitrage opportunity takes advantage of this gap by subscribing to cheaper international services.
+The savings can be large: NBA League Pass costs $18/year from India versus $200/year in the US.
 Formula 1 is literally free in Austria and Belgium while costing $150+/year in most other markets.

 Premier League Arbitrage

-The Premier League offers the starkest arbitrage opportunity in sports streaming.
+The Premier League has the widest price gap of any sport in streaming.
 The UK domestic deal costs £6.7 billion over four years, split between Sky Sports (215+ matches, £20-22/month add-on) and TNT Sports (52 matches, £30.99/month).
 UK fans need both for a combined £50+/month — and still miss 113 of 380 matches due to the Saturday 3pm blackout rule.

 US Peacock at $10.99/month carries all 380 matches with zero blackouts.
 This is the best deal in any English-speaking market — full coverage at roughly one-fifth the UK cost.
 Amazon Prime Video lost its PL rights from the 2025-26 season.